 Another one example of website layouts.
 Cards are usually brought into play when there’s lots of content with the same priority.
 By dividing content into smaller pieces (previews) and placing them in cards, it is made more digestible.
 To see more, visitors simply click on these previews.
 This layout comes in handy when you develop a custom website like Coursera or any other educational platform.

 The grid, spacing, the number of cards, columns, as well their style may vary according to the design needs.
 Card-based layouts are found on many sites.
 Besides better-organized content they have another advantage—they add to the website’s responsiveness.

-The name of this layout type is self-explanatory.
+The name of this web layout idea is self-explanatory.
 Pages, where the layout is used, have one large box of grid width, with smaller boxes placed under it.
 Combined, they tell a story about a company, brand, or product.

 A useful tip: if it’s a product site, add its photo and name to a larger box and display previews of its features in smaller boxes.

 Easy-to-use, intuitive navigation is crucial to any website.
 Keeping this in mind, designers introduce a fixed sidebar on the left or right side of the page to permanently showcase the most important menu options and navigation elements.

 It’s also a great idea to add links to social media accounts, contact details, and any relevant information to the sidebar.